 A month before your baby is due, we will make our first visit to your home.
 During this visit we will finalize all your birth plans and make sure you have everything you need for your homebirth.
 This is also a good time to meet anyone you are planning on having present for your special day.
 They can ask us any questions they like, and we can all spend some time getting comfortable and ease any concerns they might have about the safe delivery of your newborn at home.

 During your labor we have you eat, drink, move and rest as needed to help your labor progress smoothly.
 We offer these suggestions to better facilitate your baby’s alignment and passage through the pelvis.
 We will monitor your baby’s heart rate periodically to make sure Baby is tolerating labor well.

 We aim to have the fewest interventions possible and be there to support you and your spouse as you work together through the labor process.
 This is a special event in your lives and an opportunity for great bonding.
 We want mommy and daddy to be the first to touch and talk to baby, after all, you are the two people who made him/her!

 After your baby is born we do not cut the cord until it has stopped pulsing, to allow the vital and beneficial oxygen, iron, stem cells and cancer-fighting T-cells to continue being transferred to baby as God intended.
 We won’t reveal the gender, we let you tell us!
 Following the birth, we try to leave you, daddy and baby alone as much as possible for the first hour to initiate bonding and breastfeeding.

 We will help you get to the shower, then into bed for a much needed rest period.
 At this time we will do an evaluation and examination of your newborn while you rest next to them.
 We will stay with you for a minimum of two hours following the birth.
-We return to your home for postpartum care at one day, three days, have a follow-up phone call at two weeks and we’ll see you back in our office at six weeks.
+We return to your home for postpartum care at one day, three days, have follow-up phone calls at one and two weeks and we’ll see you back in our office at six weeks.